mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 2.0.4 =
+* Added filter (ACFFA_always_enqueue_fa) to allow FontAwesome to always be enqueued on your sites frontend, even if no ACF FontAwesome fields are in use on the page.

 = 2.0.3 =
 * Fixed bug where a field set to return 'Icon Object' would instead return an array